paparazzi/flyingrobotcommander/README.md

     python frc.py

-FRC is a `Flask` based application and uses some of the following python packages(versions):
+FRC is a python based `Flask` application.
+Please reference the [Flask documentation](http://flask.pocoo.org/docs/0.10/) for the installation and usage of `Flask`.
+Here are some of the python packages(versions) needed by `Flask`:

 - Flask (0.10.1)
 - itsdangerous (0.24)